YONN2222/cmdX/README.md

 ### 🧠 Note

 You need to grant **Accessibility permissions** to cmdX under **System Settings → Privacy & Security → Accessibility**.

+### ⭐ Star it

+If you like this projekt, feel free to star it!

 ### ❤️ Credits